-- Incur a minimum of US\$100,000 in exploration expenditures on the properties within 12 months of the effective date; Make a US\$100,000 cash payment to the Company within 15 days of date that the initial US\$100,000 exploration expenditures are ratified.
-This US\$100,000 was received June 30, 2012. - Incur a further US\$500,000 in exploration expenditures on the properties within 24 months of date that the initial US\$100,000 exploration expenditures was ratified.
+Incur a minimum of US\$100,000 in exploration expenditures on the properties within 12 months of the effective date; Make a US\$100,000 cash payment to the Company within 15 days of date that the initial US\$100,000 exploration expenditures are ratified (received June 30, 2012)

+•Incur a further US\$500,000 in exploration expenditures on the properties within 24 months of date that the initial US\$100,000 exploration expenditures are ratified.

-Once Aviva has exercised their option to earn a 51% interest in the properties, a joint venture will be formed which will hold the licenses.
-All revenues, costs, assets and liabilities arising from the joint venture will be shared by the Company and Aviva in accordance with their percentage interests in the properties.
+Once Aviva has exercised their option to earn a 51% interest in the properties, a joint venture may be formed at the discretion of the parties who will hold the licenses.
+Should this election be adopted, all revenues, costs, assets and liabilities arising from the joint venture will be shared by the Company and Aviva in accordance with their percentage interests in the properties.

-To earn an additional 24% interest in the properties, Aviva must:
+Alternatively, should the 51% election be deferred, to earn an additional 24% interest in the properties, Aviva must: